 7. Track your cost for taxes.

 If you’re moving for work, keep track of all your expenses, check the IRS rules to determine what deductions are accepted and write them off.
-The potential saving on taxes can offset some of the moving costs.
+The potential saving on taxes can help offset some of the costs to relocate.
+No one wants to pay more taxes than they have to so it’s a win all the way around!

-Keep your cash, keep your sanity, and make the move as budget friendly as possible.
-I can tell you from firsthand experience, you will be glad you did.
+If a move is in your future (it usually is) take heart.
+You can keep your cash, keep your sanity, and make a move as budget friendly as possible.
+Having driven for followed trucks through several states on several occasions, I can tell you from firsthand experience; you will be glad you did.